preynolds73/gmail_productivity/README.md

+# Gmail Productivity
-# gmail_productivity is a project to help with organizing your gmail inbox and automating certain tasks.
+## A project to help with organizing your gmail inbox and automating certain tasks.
 ======